swilson96/verify-frontend/README.md

 `./pre-commit.sh`

 This will [lint the application code](https://github.com/alphagov/govuk-lint) and run the tests.
+It will do so inside a docker container, which means you don't need to worry about

+To do the same locally:

+`./test.sh`

-If you need to run the javascript-enabled tests that require Firefox, you will need to have Firefox 47.0.1 installed.
+If you need to run _locally_ the javascript-enabled tests that require Firefox, you will need to have Firefox 47.0.1 installed.
 No other version of Firefox will do.
 The Managed Software Centre will constantly try and upgrade Firefox to an incompatible version.
 To get around this: